Chinchillas are rodents and rodents are not considered overly smart.

 A smart trait she has if you ask me.

 If she is playing with a toy or rolling in her dust bath and I say her name and tap on the floor, she responds and comes and jumps on my lap.

 Not all animals possess this ability.
-For being in the rodent family, I think this remarkable that they have this level of intelligence.
+For a rodent, I think it is remarkable that they have this level of intelligence.

 Well, when that treat has been exhausted, or she’s tired of a particular play toy, she runs to those spots to check what goodies I have placed in those locations.

 If you have too small of a cage, your chinchilla won’t thrive nearly as quickly in her new environment.
 I highly recommend using a cage such as the Critter Nation 2 (dual-level).

-#9-My Chinchilla Recognizes Me, My Son and My Wife
+#9: My Chinchilla Recognizes Me, My Son And My Wife

 However, you can easily tell when my two-year-old son is around because she limits her playtime to about 30 minutes and is much more hesitant to come out and play.

 Some would argue that this because of fear, but I strongly disagree.
 I think she just knows that my son can be a pain and annoying towards her.

 The good news is that she does still come out and you never have to worry about her biting or anything like that.